 6 Tips to Increase the Quality, Quantity of Your Client Referrals — As a professional, you can ease the pain and save time in making sales calls, if you’re a good steward of your already-existing circle of associates and clients – potential centers of influence.
 That’s a term that refers to people who can and will refer business your way.

-7 Tips for Strong Results in Setting B2B Appointments with CEOs — To lay the groundwork for success in appointment-setting requires several attributes: Research, precise record-keeping, assertiveness and energy, patience, and skill.
+How to Get Appointments with CEOs for Long Term Relationships — To lay the groundwork for success in appointment-setting requires several attributes: Research, precise record-keeping, assertiveness and energy, patience, and skill.

 You Can Get Bigger Corporate Accounts in 5 Steps — So your company needs to grow and you’ve decided to go after bigger fish.
 Getting bigger corporate accounts is easier, if you develop the right system.
 But not only must you have reason to be confident, you must position yourself and your company to instill confidence in your prospects.